aduggleby/MinimalIdentityUI/README.md

 ## Altcha

-To ease the implementation of a "Recaptcha-like" bot protection method the altcha branch of this project contains a [C# implementation of the Altcha challenge protocol](https://github.com/aduggleby/MinimalIdentityUI/blob/altcha/src/Areas/Identity/Pages/Account/Altcha.cs).
+To ease the implementation of a "Recaptcha-like" bot protection method this project contains a [C# implementation of the Altcha challenge protocol](https://github.com/aduggleby/MinimalIdentityUI/blob/altcha/src/Areas/Identity/Pages/Account/Altcha.cs).

 To use Altcha in an ASP.Net project: